 National Pension Tracing Day in the UK is on Sunday, 29th October this year.
 Since it’s a couple of days before Halloween, it felt only right to come up with a blog title that links the two together.
 Well, at least I tried to get into the spirit of things!

-I suspect you may not be aware that National Pension Tracing Day even existed.
-This is just its first year but to be fair, it raises an important piece of awareness around old pension pots.
+You may not be aware that National Pension Tracing Day even exists.
+To be fair, it’s only in its second year, but it raises an important piece of awareness around old pension pots.